Posted On: 2019-07-12

-I also met Cubmaster Joe through Scott and for that I have also learned much.
+I also met Cubmaster Joe through Scott, and for that I have also learned much.

 What do you do in Scouting?
 Everything I can do for “my boys” or the Cub Scouts under my watch.
 This doesn’t mean earning without learning.
 This means making sure the other Den Leaders are trained and are involved in the programming for each year.
-So, now what am I doing now and will be doing for the next 2 years.
+So, what am I doing now and will be doing for the next two years?.
 I will continue to be the Den Leader and in 2 years move to Webelos Den Leader.
 I also serve as the Pack Trainer for the Pack and expect to do that until I am needed elsewhere in the Pack.
 I will be starting Wood Badge this year and being a Den/Squad Leader for the District Cub Scout Day Camp this year, and expect to do it for the upcoming Summers.

 How has Scouting changed your life?
 Scouting has impacted my life BIG TIME.
 It has given me insight and tools in working with my sons and the boys in the Den.
 I have met Scouters that have helped me and good people that are all committed to bringing the best for the boys.
 I always remember and tell my parents Scouting is “a game with a purpose” and in our den we “have fun, learn something and have fun”.
 If I got something wrong please let me know.

 Bottom Line: I am a Scouter!!!
 When I start to pull my uniform out, my boys run to their rooms and start to get dressed.
 I have to break the bad news that no, Daddy is going to a Pack Committee/Roundtable/etc. meeting.
-It brings a tear to my eye that they are having so much fun they are willing to go with me to meetings they where they would be completely bored.
-When it comes to Den and Pack Meetings it is a race to see who can get ready first.
+It brings a tear to my eye that they are having so much fun; they are willing to go with me to meetings where they would be completely bored.
+When it comes to Den and Pack Meetings, it is a race to see who can get ready first.